CONFERENCE ABSTRACT SUBMISSION GUIDELINES

 Call for Abstracts open until 29 March 2019

-Abstract submissions for Case Studies, Conference Papers, Research Articles, Student Papers and Research In-Progress are to be made in AbstractWiz.
+Abstract submissions for Case Studies, Conference Papers, Research Articles, Student Papers, Research In-Progress and Posters are to be made in AbstractWiz.
 You will be required to create login details, upload an extended abstract for oral or poster presentations, select a theme and category which best suits your abstract and details of the author/s.

 Abstract: max 1500 words, explaining the following: